Task Structure

 Tests

-The tests folder must contain a tests/test.sh script.
+The tests folder must contain a tests/test.sh script (or test.bat for Windows tasks).
 The test script should install test dependencies and verify the agent completed the instruction.
 In Terminal-Bench, this was done by running a pytest command, but this is now left to the task developer.

 Other dependencies are allowed in the tests/ folder.
 This folder is copied to /tests by the Harbor harness at runtime and executed from the working directory.
 E.g. bash /tests/test.sh is executed from /app in many cases.